 GRE (Graduate Record Examination)

-- Your GRE scores are valid for 5 years.
+- GRE scores are valid for five years.

-- You can take the GRE revised General Test (computer-based and paper-based) only once every 60 days, and no more than five times within any continuous rolling 12-month period.
-This applies even if you canceled your scores on a test taken previously.
-If you take only the paper-based GRE revised General Test, you may take it as often as it is offered.
+- Candidates can take the GRE revised General Test (computer-based) only once every 21 days, and no more than five times within any continuous rolling 12-month period.
+This applies even if they have canceled their scores on a test taken previously.
+Candidates who choose to only take the paper-based GRE revised General Test may take it as often as it is offered.

 GRE Test Structure

-Total Computer Based Test (CBT) time is up to three hours 45 minutes, not including the research section.
+Total Computer Based Test (CBT) time is up to 3 hours 45 minutes, not including the research section.
 The directions at the beginning of each section specify the total number of questions in the section and the time allowed for the section.
-There are six sections with a 10-minute break following the third section.
+There are three main sections each with two sub-sections.
+The six sections in all have a 10-minute break following the third section.

 Section |